PyMamba/mamba-framework/docs/development/controller.rst

 Mamba's default root
 ====================

 Mamba defines internally a default root route that points always to the ``index.html`` template view.
-Sometimed we need a controller becomes the root of our application because we want to develop a full backend REST service or for whatever other reasson.
+Sometimes we need a controller becomes the root of our application because we want to develop a full backend REST service or for whatever other reasson.
 When we do that, we are going to override all the mamba's auto insertion of mambaerized resources like CSS, LESS or JavaScript files.

 If you are not going to use a frontend at all then you are just done, all is ok and you don't have to care about but if you are planning to use mamba's templating system then you have to create a new index to recover the default root functionallity.